 Population studies show that 60% of patients with a hernia have no related symptoms initially, but will go on to develop activity limiting symptoms with pain requiring surgery within approximately 18 months.

-This stage (hernia stage 2-3 in the diagram) is the ideal time to get a hernia repaired to prevent this change in lifestyle and incur discomfort.
-We aim to avoid making you wait and long NHS queues by offering consultation / surgery space within weeks of contacting us.
-In the meantime, you can try using a hernia support brief that are sold online.
-These may help reduce the discomfort of a hernia but don’t fix it.
-When used as the manufacturer recommends, they can control symptoms making them a useful stop gap while waiting to see a surgeon and have surgery.
+This stage (hernia stage 2-3 in the diagram below) is the ideal time to get a hernia repaired to prevent this change in lifestyle and incur discomfort.
+We avoid making you wait with long NHS queues by offering consultation and then surgery within weeks of contacting us.

 What happens if I ignore hernia pain?

-If left untreated the hernia can, after some time, go through the stages explained in the diagram and then become an emergency.
+If left untreated the hernia can, after some time, go through the stages explained in the diagram below and then become an emergency.

-• Stage 4 – Difficult to reduce; is an early warning sign of an emergency developing and painful.
+• Stage 4 – Difficult to reduce; this is an early warning sign of an emergency developing and painful.
 Seek help by calling us if you reach this point.

 • Stage 6 – Obstruction; causes abdominal distention, reduced bowel opening and vomiting.
 Strangulation is cutting off the blood flow to the hernia contents that is often part of the intestine.
 This is a life threatening emergency and will require emergency surgery.

-• If you have hernia pain over an irreducible lump with hot, reddening skin it is strangulated.
+If you have hernia pain over an irreducible lump with hot, reddening skin it is strangulated.
 Seek urgent medical care the same day.
 DO NOT wait for it to get better!

 The risk of hernia strangulation is low: approximately 1 in 100 hernias.
 Do not wait for these latter stages to develop before seeking a consultation on hernia repair.